jcarrasc7/IRIS-SPECIES-CLASSIFICATION-PROYECT/README.md

 # Iris Species Classification Dashboard

 This interactive dashboard was developed in Streamlit.
-The project was first built in Google Colab, later organized into a GitHub repository, and finally deployed in Streamlit according to the professor’s instructions.
+The project was first built in Google Colab, later organized into a GitHub repository, and finally deployed in Streamlit.

 # Description
 This project is part of the Machine Learning Classification activity.
 The objective is to analyze the Iris dataset, train a classification model, visualize the data, and allow the user to predict the species of an Iris flower based on four measurements.

-# Workflow / Methodology
+# Workflow
 The project followed a simple and clear end-to-end process:

 1. Data Understanding: